We may earn money or products from the companies mentioned in this post.

-1. In 2-quart saucepan, heat oil over medium heat.
+In a medium saucepan, heat olive oil over medium heat

-2. Stir in flour, onion, salt and pepper.
+Stir in gluten free flour, onion, salt and pepper

-3. Cook, stirring constantly, until mixture is bubbly; remove from heat.
+Cook, stirring constantly, until mixture is bubbly; remove from heat

-5. Heat to boiling, stirring constantly.
-Boil and stir 1 minute.
+Heat to boiling, stirring constantly.
+Boil and stir for 1 minute

 Cream of mushroom

 Use the cream of chicken recipe.
 Substitute the chicken broth for mushroom broth.
 Substitute the cut cup chicken for mushrooms.

 Use the cream of chicken recipe.
 Substitute the cut up chicken for finely chopped celery.
 If not being used in a recipe that will be baked, cook the celery first in a frying pan with a bit of olive oil until translucent.

 Use the cream of chicken recipe.
 Substitute the chicken broth for beef broth.
 Substitute the cut up chicken for cubed pieces of beef.